Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Common mistakes private candidates make

-Assuming prior school practicals count.
-SEAB requires a fresh training declaration for each sitting.
-Prior school experience does not carry over automatically.
+Assuming prior school practicals count automatically.
+SEAB requires a fresh declaration at registration for each sitting.
+Prior school experience does not automatically remove the need to meet the current registration rule.

 Training for the wrong syllabus.
 Combined Science (5086/5087/5088) and Pure Science (6091/6092/6093) have different apparatus lists and assessment scopes.
 Make sure your training matches your registered syllabus.